-What did students find out about forces that shape a beach?
+- 1. Students investigate the effect of various forces on a beach profile.
+Have students reshape their beaches.
+Challenge them to choose a variable (beach slope, wave size and frequency, angles that the waves hit the beach) with which to experiment.
+How do they think each variable affects beach formation?
+Pass out Beach in a Pan Investigation sheets or have students record their observations in a science notebook.
+Have students compare their beach profiles.
+What similarities and differences do they notice? - 2.
+What did students find out about forces that shape a beach.
 Discuss some of the similarities and differences between various profiles.
 Why were there so many variations?
 What are factors that affect the formation of different beaches?
 How do you think beaches change over time or between seasons?
 Brainstorm other variables that may occur at a beach (e.g., wind, a river mouth, and so on.).
 Can students simulate those variables in an investigation?

-Part Three: Coastal Development
+Part 4: Coastal Development

-- 8. STUDENTS EXAMINE PHOTOGRAPHS OF DEVELOPED AND UNDEVELOPED AREAS.
-Pass out a variety of photographs of coastlines.
+- 1. Pass out a variety of photographs of coastlines.
 What do students notice about those that are developed and that have buildings?
 What do they notice about natural coastlines?
 Why would people want to build near a sandy beach area?
 What coastlines would be the most stable for construction?
-What are some ways people may combat beach erosion near developed coastlines? - 9.
-GROUPS SIMULATE THE DEVELOPMENT OF A COASTLINE.
+What are some ways people may combat beach erosion near developed coastlines? - 2.
 Challenge students to develop, or build on, their beach in a pan.
-Pass out popsicle sticks, small blocks of wood and other objects to represent structures.
+Pass out popsicle

+- sticks, small blocks of wood and other objects to represent structures.
 Where will they place the structures?
 Why?
 How can they protect the structures from erosion and waves?
 Have students create waves.
 What happens?
-Where are the structures the most stable? - 10.
-DISCUSS RESULTS AS A CLASS.

-Lead a class discussion with questions such as; where was the best place to build on their coastlines?
+Where are the structures the most stable? - 3.
+Lead a class discussion with questions such as: Where was the best place to build on their coastlines?
 What sediment size seemed to be the most stable?
 What strategies did students use to protect their structures from erosion?
 Which were the most effective?
 What are pros and cons of people building on coastlines?